Mackgame4/UM-PL2025-A104365/TPC2/README.md

 ```
 -->

 The code is able to detect when or not the description field is multi-line and print the content of the CSV file as desired.
 And deliver the expected results.
+And the CSV parser works with any CSV file.
+(It can be used without construction a class object).

 To run the program you can use:
 ```bash